 Tolar Grande and its surroundings

-To get to Tolar Grande, the route comes straight out of a science fiction book, while still being very real… You will therefore start by taking the Cloud Train which will take you to the Polvorilla Viaduct (located at more than 4,000 meters above sea level).
+To get to Tolar Grande, the route comes straight out of a science fiction book, while still being very real… You’ll therefore start by taking the Cloud Train which will take you to the Polvorilla Viaduct (located at more than 4,000 meters above sea level).
 This viaduct strangely resembles the viaduct from which Tintin jumps in “The Temple of the Sun”.
 On its route, the railway crosses a total of 29 bridges, 21 tunnels, 13 viaducts, 2 corkscrews and 2 zigzags.

 Then, you have to take the road, or rather the track, towards the Salar de Pocitos via route 27.
 From this lost mining town, the track winds through an incredible lunar landscape, amid surreal reliefs and colors.
 We are here in the heart of the Andean highlands at an altitude of 4,000 meters, but you might think you’re on the planet Mars!